EVORA-project/evora-ontology/models/docs/Pathogen.md

     multivalued: false
   identificationTechnique:
     name: identificationTechnique
-    description: The method or technique used to identify and confirm the presence of the pathogen, detailing the specific procedures and tools employed in the detection process
+    description: A method or procedure used to detect, identify, and confirm the presence of a specific nucleic acid sequence, pathogen, or associated constructs.
+This may involve various techniques such as PCR, sequencing, hybridization, or other molecular methods, utilizing specific tools and procedures for accurate detection and analysis
     title: identification technique
     domain_of:
     - Pathogen